Eating Sicilian food is like taking a bite out of history.

 When you open up a bar of Sicilian chocolate from the town of Modica, you might be surprised to find an inconsistent color or chocolate blooms.
 This is actually what you want from Cioccolato di Modica, and what makes it so desirable.

-The Spaniards introduced chocolate production during their domination of southern Italy, from the 1400s to the 1700s.
+The Spaniards introduced chocolate production (which they likely learned from their conquest of modern-day Mexico) during their domination of southern Italy, from the 1400s to the 1700s.
 Chocolate from this region uses an original recipe where the chocolate and ingredients are ground together, and production includes no added cocoa butter.
 The product is processed cold, giving the finished product a slightly grainy texture and incredible aroma.